DavidPotato/create-preview/README.md

 7. Update the table to display the preview links
 8. If any of the previous steps fail, create a comment on the pull request with an error message

-This action makes it easier to see the changes made in a pull request before they are merged.

 ## Inputs
 | Name | Description | Example |